corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 ![Go and Rust usage among developers, 2017–2024.
 Go holds steady around 17–19%; Rust has grown from 2% to 11%.](go-usage.svg)

 Go is clearly working for a lot of people, and a guide that pretends otherwise isn't helpful.
-So I'll do my best to be objective in this guide rather than relitigate old arguments.
+So I'll do my very best to be objective in this guide rather than relitigate old arguments.
 But you should know my priors so you can calibrate.

-The other prior worth disclosing: I run a Rust consultancy; of course I'm biased.
+The other prior worth disclosing: I run a Rust consultancy; of course I'm biased!
+More people using Rust is good for my business.
 But I've also worked in both languages professionally and shipped Go services to production.

-The cracks I keep seeing in production Go code are: `nil` panics, half-broken `context.Context` plumbing, races that `-race` didn't catch in CI, error-handling boilerplate that hides the actual logic, and the long tail of "we need generics here but the patterns are still settling."
-Rust addresses many of these head-on, at the cost of a steeper learning curve and a more demanding compiler.

 This guide is for Go developers who want an honest, side-by-side look at what changes when you move to Rust.

 For a deliberately opposite take, I recommend reading ["Just Fucking Use Go"](https://blainsmith.com/articles/just-fucking-use-go/) by Blain Smith.
 Holding both views in your head at once is more useful than either one alone.

-If you prefer to watch rather than read, here's a side-by-side video where I write a small concurrent program (finding duplicate words in text files) in both Go and Rust:
+If you prefer to watch rather than read, here's a video from the Shuttle article above, read and commented by the Primeagen:

 {{ yt(id="dSoP7EF2YJ4", title="Finding duplicate words: Go vs Rust") }}

 ## A First Look At The Most Important Commands

 Go developers already have one of the cleanest toolchains in the industry.
+Back in the day, it started off a trend of "batteries included" toolchains that give you a single, consistent interface for building, testing, formatting, linting, and managing dependencies.
+I'm glad that Rust followed suit, because it's a great model.
+It's one of my favorite parts about both ecosystems.

-Good news is that `cargo` is the same idea, just with even more built-in.
+`cargo` has even more built-in:

 | Go tool                      | Rust equivalent             | Notes                                                                  |
 | ---------------------------- | --------------------------- | ---------------------------------------------------------------------- |